textpattern/textpattern-curated-plugins-list/README.md

 # textpattern-curated-plugins-list

 A curated list of Textpattern plugins, in JSON format.
-Data will be utilized in tandem with the upcoming [Textpattern plugins website](https://github.com/textpattern/textpattern-plugins-website).
+Data is utilized in the [Textpattern plugins website](https://github.com/textpattern/textpattern-plugins-website).

 ## JSON structure (TBC)